Wind Market Data

-However, as rural electrification programs in the 1930s extended power lines to most farms and ranches across the country, the number of wind turbines and wind pumps declined.
+However, while rural electrification programs in the 1930s extended power lines to most farms and ranches, the number of wind turbines and wind pumps declined across the country.
 The use of wind energy in the U.S. would remain marginal until the 1970s.

-In the 1970s, oil shortages necessitated that the U.S. find alternate forms of energy to meet the energy demands of the American population.
-Investments in wind energy increased in response to this, with thousands of wind turbines installed in California by the 1980s.
+In the 70s, oil shortages necessitated that the U.S. find alternate forms of energy to meet the demands of the American population.
+Investments in wind energy increased and thousands of wind turbines were installed in California by the 1980s.

 How do Wind Turbines Work?

-According to the American Clean Power Association, by Q2 of 2022 the five states with the most wind capacity installed are:
+The five states with the most installed wind capacity are:

 - Texas (36,808 MW)

 Want more information on wind farms?